-Many homes in SE Florida are historical landmarks, or within historic districts, built from 1920-1950.
+Many homes in SE Florida are historic landmarks, built from 1920-1950.
 The Mediterranean & Spanish Mission homes have features including pecky cypress doors and ceilings, arched windows and doors, original fireplaces & hardwood floors.
 Discover properties to compare that are or may become historic footnotes & interesting properties of note elsewhere.
-Historic Homes Specialist Marilyn Jacobs can find you a wonderful home in SE Florida, 561-638-9818.
+Luxury Homes Specialist Marilyn Jacobs can find you a wonderful home in SE Florida, old or new.
+561-302-3388.

 ByAsher Price AMERICAN-STATESMAN STAFF Updated: 5:38 a.m.
 Wednesday, May 4, 2011

 A demolition whiz, an expert parachutist and diver, a pilot of mini-submarines and, at one point, an aspiring journalist if Rambo were a Renaissance man, and a lot thinner and taller, he might look like Bill McRaven.

 Long before he devised the strategy for how to capture or kill Osama bin Laden, McRaven began preparing for a career as a super-commando while he was an undergraduate at the University of Texas.

 McRaven, 55 and now a vice admiral, had been something of a bin Laden hunter for at least a half-dozen years before successfully directing the attack Sunday as the leader of the Joint Special Operations Command.

 McRaven, who hails from San Antonio, began preparing for his storied career with the Navy SEALs, the elite special operations forces, while still a member of the Reserve Officers' Training Corps at UT, from which he graduated in 1977 as a journalism major.